Whatever happened to me, anyway?

 Here’s just a sampling of what I’ve been doing with my life, according to the wildly creative internet.

 Since I was 14, I’ve grown up to resemble a large question mark.
 I also apparently graduated from the California Academy of Math & Science.
-I would like to restore the reputation of the Academy of Math and Science, by clarifying that me and my artsy-creative right-brain did not go there.
+That one is just completely made up and I have no clue where it came from.
 Besides, I was too busy working to go to high school.

 When not looking like a question mark, I totally look like a dude.

 But why worry about what my face looks like when we can just look at my feet?
 If you enjoyed my feet, you really must check out Angie Harmon’s feet.